Skip to navigation Skip to content

 • video conference, or

 The agency provides the appointment date, time, and location if face to face format.
-Customers do not get any prior notification for file assessments.
+Customers do not get any notification before file assessments.

 See Job Capacity Assessment (JCA) and Employment Service Assessment (ESAT) appointments.